Barbara L. Ash, EdD

 - Continuing learning for the professions

-Professor of Education and Human Services, Education and Human Services Department, Suffolk University
+Professor of Education & Human Services, Department of Education & Human Services, Suffolk University

 Director, Human Resources, Learning and Performance Programs, Suffolk University